How to Serve Wine

 Uncorking a bottle of wine and letting it sit for an hour is surely the worst way to aerate the wine.
 Not only can you not drink the wine for an hour, the method is ineffective.
 Even after many hours, the narrow bottleneck still prevents much air from opening up the wine.

-Most wine lovers use a decanter and an aerating funnel.
+Most wine lovers use a glass decanter and an aerating funnel.
 A decanter is a glass pitcher with a wide opening.
 The increased surface area allows faster aeration.
-The use of an aerating funnel will eliminate spilling and better air the wine in the pouring process.
-You can find picture of an aerating funnel in the left column.
+The use of an aerating funnel will eliminate spilling and better aerate the wine in the pouring process.

-The faster way (though not the most traditional) is with the use of an electronic aerator.
-A battery-powered steel rod is inserted into the wine bottle, stirring and making the wine collide with air.
+There are many modern wine gadgets that accelerate the aeration of wine.
+For example, the use of an electronic aerator, where a battery-powered steel rod is inserted into the wine bottle, stirring and making the wine collide with air.

-Decanting nowadays can be easily done with the help of an aerating funnel with a filter.
+Nowaday, decanting can be easily done with the help of an aerating funnel that comes with a filter.
 Pouring wine down the funnel not only aerates the wine but also removes undesired sediments – which is why aerating and decanting are becoming interchanging terms these days.

 (3) Use complementary wine glasses: